tilezen/joerd/docs/use-service.md

 * `https://s3.amazonaws.com/elevation-tiles-prod/geotiff/{z}/{x}/{y}.tif`
 * `https://s3.amazonaws.com/elevation-tiles-prod/skadi/{N|S}{y}/{N|S}{y}{E|W}{x}.hgt.gz`

-NOTE: The S3 tiles are meant for efficient networking with EC2 resources only.
+**Note**: The S3 tiles are meant for efficient networking with EC2 resources only.
 The Amazon S3 endpoints are not cached using Cloudfront, but you could put your own Cloudfront or other CDN in front of them (or use Mapzen's hosted Terrain Tiles service).

 ## Security

-Mapzen Terrain Tiles works over HTTPS, in addition to HTTP.
+Mapzen Terrain Tiles work over HTTPS in addition to HTTP.
 You are strongly encouraged to use HTTPS for all requests, especially for queries involving potentially sensitive information.